fhightower-tc/playbook-paradigms-and-constructs/playbooks_101/definitions.md

 ## Blue and Orange

 All playbook apps have two possible output paths.
-One is blue and one in orange.
+One is blue and one is orange.
 Execution is passed along the orange line if the app fails.
 It is passed along the blue line if the app executes successfully.